thegetty/quire-docs/CONTRIBUTING.md

 ---

-**At this point, you're ready to contribute!
-Feel free to [ask for help](mailto:quire@getty.edu), remember [everyone’s a beginner at first](https://firstpr.me/).
+**At this point, we hope you feel ready to contribute!
+But don’t hesitate to [ask for help or clarification](mailto:quire@getty.edu), everyone’s a beginner at first.
 And thank you again for your interest in making Quire a better tool for all!** 🦄